TDS on contracts – Section 194C of income tax act, 1961

 Tax from such contractor or sub contractor has to be deducted at the time of payment or credit whichever is earlier.

 Section 194C of income tax act says payment for carrying out any work will attract TDS.
-Work for section 194C will include;
+Work for the purpose of section 194C will include;

 - broadcasting and telecasting including production of programmes for such broadcasting or telecasting;